 Please leave all personal belongings at home.
 If you have personal items you must use during your hospital stay, ensure your items have an escort home so they aren’t left behind or lost.

 At St. Patrick Hospital, we’re committed to your health and safety.
 Please help us by following safety precautions.
 You play a vital role in your care by becoming an active, involved and informed member of your health care team.
-You can prepare for hospital admission by reviewing the Partnership for Your Safe Care brochure.

 “I can’t afford this pill, so I just won't take it.”

 This is a familiar sentence heard from patients.
 People may be looking for employment and have no insurance, or if they do have jobs, they can’t afford their company’s health plan.
 And, many companies are only offering their employees high-deductible health plans.
 Although people on high-deductible plans have health insurance, they can’t always afford their medications.

 We find resources to help patients pay for their medicine.
 If you need help with your medication costs, please call 406-329-2706.